crazcalm/oral-english/clips/what_is_food.md

 - Dad: Sure.

 - Dad: Gee, you know, you're right.
 I doubted you, but I feel a burst of energy coming.

-Here it comes now.
+- Dad: Here it comes now.

 - Dad: Here comes another wave.
 What are you doing to me?
 I work.
 I want food.
 You know what food is?
 It's hot stuff you put in your mouth.
 It smells good, you swallow it, and you want more.
 That's what food is.